ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Building My Personal Portfolio: A Journey from DevLabs Workshops to a Full-Stack Application - <a href="https://medium.com/@akith.chandinu/building-my-personal-portfolio-a-journey-from-devlabs-workshops-to-a-full-stack-application-626c4fe9caec" target="_blank" rel="noopener noreferrer">link</a></h3>
+“The Way I Think is the Good Way To Write React Code” - <a href="https://medium.com/@jodiss-tri/the-way-i-think-is-the-good-way-to-write-react-code-54f71eeeb4a5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akith Chandinu`**
+✍️ **posted by `Jodiss Tribhu`**

-<blockquote>Creating my own portfolio was an exciting challenge that evolved from the foundations laid by the DevLabs workshop series organized by…</blockquote>
+<blockquote>So as you can see the title I am not going to say that these are the best ways to write code but I am going to give my experience and what…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>